 These Cranberry Lemon Muffins combine sweet and tart in the perfect way.
 They are light and fluffy in texture, even though they are grain-free and use coconut flour.
 They are the perfect healthy snack for kids and parents alike.

 I’m a big fan of cranberries.
 I pretty much like anything with cranberries in them.
 Furthermore, I love the combination of sweet and tart in these mini-cranberry muffins.
 And I really like that this recipe is healthy.
-And if I’m looking for just a little something to nibble on or a fun afternoon snack – you’ve got a winner.
+If I’m looking for just a little something to nibble on or a fun afternoon snack – you’ve got a winner.

 These Cranberry Lemon Muffins freeze up really well too.
 I pop whatever muffins I’m not going to eat into the freezer (after they’ve thoroughly cooled off, of course) and just pull a couple out a half hour before I want a snack.
 Voila!